Q. Should I refrigerate my cupcakes until I serve them?

 A. My buttercream frosting is 50% butter.
 Under the right conditions - 72° and under, out of sunlight and humidity - they’ll thrive!
 Give them some direct sunlight, heat or humidity and the frosting will react just like butter does.
-For optimal experience, please keep your cupcakes away from heat and excessive humidity.
-I don’t recommend refrigeration as it will dry out the cake.
-Boston Baked Blossoms/Lisa Mackin will not be held responsible for the condition of the cupcakes once delivery/pickup is complete.
+For optimal experience, please keep your cupcakes away from heat, sun and excessive humidity.
+Refrigeration is not recommended as it will dry out the cake.
+Boston Baked Blossoms/Lisa Mackin can not be held responsible for the condition of the cupcakes once delivery/pickup is complete.

 Q. How long does the product stay fresh?

 A. Always tastiest on the day you receive them!
 I don't use preservatives so for the best experience I suggest consuming - or wrapping and freezing - the cupcakes within three days of purchase.

 A. All of the products I offer are made in my residential kitchen which processes the following major allergens: wheat, egg and milk.
 Although I do not use peanuts or tree nuts in my recipe - they may be present in my kitchen.

 Q. Do you provide alternatives such as: gluten free, vegan, sugar-free, dairy free or fat-free options?